Content 1100 styling change to allow custom header

 Remediation – improving our root cause process

-Responding to feedback from our Audit Board and our regulator, we have invested in both our root cause and remediation teams over the past year to ensure that we learn from the findings of both internal and external reviews, have robust processes to embed best practices, and have appropriate actions plans developed to address learnings.
+Over the past couple of years, we have invested in both our root cause and remediation teams to ensure that we learn from the findings of both internal and external reviews, have robust processes to embed best practices, and have appropriate actions plans developed to address learnings.
 Both teams have been set up to be operationally separate from audit teams and report through the Chief Auditor to the Head of Audit Quality.

 Monitoring: data-driven audits

 The adoption of KCw as our global audit tool has enhanced the independent monitoring of the status of our audits.
-We have developed milestones that audit teams are challenged to meet through the audit cycle with the objective of completing as much work as possible in advance of the post year end compressed time frame, ensuring that teams have the requisite time to stand back and assimilate their audit findings before signing their opinions.
-This, together with the use of data mining tools to detect the need for direct intervention to provide additional support to teams, helps ensure that the right work is being undertaken by the right people at the right time.
+We have developed milestones that audit teams are challenged to meet through the audit cycle with the objective of completing as much work as possible in advance of the post-year end compressed time frame, ensuring that teams have the requisite time to stand back and assimilate their audit findings before signing their opinions.
+This, together with the use of data mining tools to increase real-time visibility of progress and identify the need for direct intervention to provide additional support to teams, helps ensure that the right work is being undertaken by the right people at the right time.

 • Rigorously monitor and measure quality.